MISP/MISP/docs/xINSTALL.OpenBSD.md

 !!! warning
     This is not fully working yet.
 Mostly it is a template for our ongoing documentation efforts :spider:
+		LIEF, will probably not be available for a long long time on OpenBSD, until someone is brave enough to make it work.
+		GnuPG also needs some more TLC.

 ### 0/ WIP!
 You are warned, this does not work yet!
 ------------